 You go through Hamilton on the way to Tirau.
 And what I found there actually made me shout ‘stop the car’.
 IF you’re a Rocky Horror fan you need to see this.

-Lastly, I still haven’t forgiven my Auckland friends for not mentioning The Blue Spring when I lived in the country as then I could have gone more often.
+Lastly, I still haven’t forgiven my Auckland friends for not mentioning The Blue Spring when I lived in the country, as then I could have gone more often.
 It’s one of the prettiest things I’ve ever seen.
-Click the post link to see the pictures.

 Who Writes Differentville?